OWIN-JS/OWIN-JS/Websocket.md

 ## 1. Introduction

 This document outlines the recommended patterns for using WebSockets through the OWIN-JS interface.
-It depends on OWIN-JS v1.0.0 (but may work with other versions), the OWIN-JS opaque streams extension, and uses the extension key mechanics as outlined in CommonKeys.
+It depends on OWIN-JS v1.0 or later, the OWIN-JS opaque streams extension, and uses the extension key mechanics as outlined in CommonKeys.

 ## 2\.
 Definitions